 Increasing frustration by me to solve the problem.
 Here’s my list of “possible issues” to consider, my advanced diagnostics list:

 So I thought I had a shot at some of those.
 I reset the hand controller to factory default settings…if anything was wonky in the setup, it was gone.
-I tried new batteries to eliminate a variable, but had same result with and without the external Lithium Ion power pack, so it wasn’t power.
+I tried new batteries to eliminate a variable but had the same result with and without the external Lithium-Ion power pack, so it wasn’t power.
 I wasn’t sure about the degree of play, I couldn’t get the slew motion to work, and the two-star alignment was “okay”, not stellar (okay, small pun, I promise I’ll avoid them for the rest of the post).

 A total shit-show night.
 And my confidence and approach hit rock bottom.
 I was no longer confident it was the scope and not just me being the stupidest wannabe astronomer on the planet.
 And I tried one last desperate plea.
 I sent a message to the two local astronomy groups offering to pay someone to tell me I was an idiot.
 Seriously, this is the email I sent: